jasonbayton/11ty/_src/support.md

 ## Email/message

-[Email](mailto:jason@bayton.org) me your request and I will respond when able.
+Use my [contact](/contact) details to send me your request and I will respond when able.
 Please ensure your request is fully-formed, including the issue, any error messages or related information, full device/EMM details, versions, etc, and if you have media to support the issue (pictures, videos, etc), this will be of great help also.

 **Benefit:** Private & sensitive topics may be covered.
 Bug reports and other PII can be shared without making this data publicly available.